Let’s agree, sometimes it takes you a lot of time to build and edit your pages on Elementor.

-Once selected, drop the widget on your page and add the desired content and style the way you would like.
-In my case, I have set this to the hover section and have added content for our agency website.
+Once selected, drop the widget on your page and add the desired content, and style the way you would like.
+In my case, we have set this to the hover section and have added content for our agency website.

 When your widget content is finalized, the next step is to save the widget.
 To perform this, right-click on the widget, and click ‘Save as global’ in the drop-down.

-After which you will see a Popup which asks you to name the widget content.
-For now, i will be saving this as agency global service box.
+After which you will see a Popup that asks you to name the widget content.
+For now, we will be saving this as an agency global service box.

 After typing out the name, click save, and that’s it.
-You just created your first Elementor global widget, which you can now add to any pages of your website.
+You just created your first Elementor global widget, which you can now add to any page of your website.

-2) Ways to add Global Elementor widget on your website.
+2) Ways to Add Global Elementor Widgets on your Website

 There are 3 ways of adding your Global Widget on your Elementor website